feb-co/OpenFeb/README.md

 # OpenFeb
-An Agent that can perform various file-related tasks on multiple documents
+An Agent that can perform various file-related tasks on multiple documents.